Basic Configuration

 • [ ] QDrant connection tested successfully

-• [ ] OpenAI API key configured and tested
+• [ ] LLM provider configured and tested (OpenAI, Azure OpenAI, Ollama, etc.)

 • [ ] Projects defined with appropriate sources